 The best place in East Africa for chimpanzees, plus Uganda kob, Shoebills and forest elephant...

 In the western part of Uganda, you find the Kibale National Park, Semuliki National Park and Semliki Wildlife Reserve.
-All offer great views of the awesome Rwenzori Mountains and excellent birding, plus rewarding forest walks in search of chimpanzees and other primates.
+All offer great views of the awesome Rwenzori Mountains and excellent birding.
+However they are especially known for their rewarding forest walks in search of chimpanzees and other primates.
 The three game reserves all share this.
 But they are far from replicating the same safari experience.

-This is the best place for primates in Uganda in terms of both numbers and variety.
+This is the best place to see primates in Uganda in terms of both numbers and variety.
 Kibale is home to over 1000 chimps, including one group of 80 individuals.
 Plus the Rainforest Park hides the elusive forest elephant and giant forest hog, as well as small antelope and buffalo.

 Most of the activities are organised from the Kibale National Park headquarters.
 The most popular are the chimpanzee tours which takes place in the morning and the late afternoon.
 There is also a fascinating chimpanzee habituation experience.
 This gives you the chance to watch as they wake up, search for food, rest and play and then settle down to sleep again.
 A nocturnal walk is a particularly unusual and thrilling treat.
 But it is only possible for those staying close to the park gate at lodges such as Primate Lodge or Kibale Forest Lodge.